tlentali/betfast/README.md

 # Example

-Our objectif is to have binoms from different teams.
+Our objective is to have binoms from different teams.
 The model used here describes the problem by maximizing the number of connections between people.
 So from :